JornWildt/Mason/Documentation/Mason-draft-2.md

 ## Processing of control elements

 A client trying to invoke a control element should follow the instructions described below.
 By doing so the client will be able to handle various changes to the control without breaking.
-It will for instance be possible to change from a GET URL template to a JSON POST request without modifications to the client.
+It will for instance be possible to change from a GET URI template to a JSON POST request without modifications to the client.

   1. Prepare a JSON object with the data expected to be necessary to invoke the control.
 If there is no data available then use an empty JSON object (this could for instance be the case when the client expects to follow a link).
 This is the *arguments* object.
 The structure of the arguments object can either be hard coded into the client, discovered through a schema or by some other means.

-  1. If the control has a templated `href` URL (as indicated by the `isHrefTemplate` property) then do variable expansion on the template using the arguments object as input.
+  1. If the control has a templated `href` URI (as indicated by the `isHrefTemplate` property) then do variable expansion on the template using the arguments object as input.

   1. If `template` is set then merge the arguments object into the template object and replace *arguments* with the result.
 This will ensure that unknown properties in the template object is kept unchanged and sent back to the server.